VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Conclusions

 \section{Conclusions}

-In this work, we present \name, a system for energy-efficient and SLO-aware LLM inference built on prefill-decode (P/D) disaggregation.
-By exploiting the distinct characteristics of prefill and decode phases, \name introduces phase-specific frequency scheduling and state-space navigation-based routing to minimize energy consumption without violating latency SLO guarantees.
+In this work, we present \name, the first system for energy-efficient and SLO-aware LLM inference under prefill-decode (P/D) disaggregation. \name exploits the fundamentally different compute and memory behaviors of the two phases to introduce phase-specific, iteration-level frequency control and architecture-aware, state-space navigation-based routing.
+Together, these techniques enable per-engine-iteration control of latency-energy that existing serving systems cannot achieve.
 Through comprehensive evaluation on state-of-the-art LLMs and real-world datasets, \name achieves up to 36.3\% energy savings while preserving latency SLO attainment.
 These results highlight the potential of fine-grained, phase-aware co-design in advancing sustainable LLM serving systems.

+\textbf{Future research} will focus on extending this framework to non-GPU hardware accelerators, which requires hardware-specific calibration of energy-frequency curves and retraining the \predictor models.
+Additionally, integrating \router with advanced learning-based routing policies presents a promising direction, especially considering the architectural granularity-induced inefficiencies identified in this study.